Last modified: 10th of November 2021

 Incident response and notification

-In case of any identified vulnerabilities that might impact our users, we will inform them directly by email with information about the issue, the potential impact and measures we will take to fix the problem at hand.
-We will also inform the user on any measures they can take themselves to minimize the potential impact.
+In case of any identified vulnerabilities that might impact users of the UbiOps platform, users will be informed as soon as possible by email with information about the issue, the potential impact and measures we will take to resolve the incident.
+UbiOps will also inform users on any measures they can take themselves to minimize the potential impact.
 Fixes and patches will be released on our SaaS solution as soon as they are ready.
 Customers will be notified beforehand of any impact on uptime, compatibility or performance related to these fixes.

 Impact will be assessed on a case by case basis by one of our security experts.
 On-premise users will receive this assessment including an action plan to implement needed fixes.
 Fixes will be distributed in the form of a new release.